-ICE is located at the heart of the culinary industry: New York City.
+The Institute of Culinary Education is located at the heart of the culinary industry on both coasts of the United States: New York City and Los Angeles.
 For our students, that means ongoing opportunities to work alongside the biggest names in food and hospitality.
 ICE itself is a hub of culinary networking opportunities, whether hosting a high-profile cookbook launch in our demonstration kitchen or inviting an acclaimed entrepreneur to share his or her secrets of success.

 What's more, beyond our walls, our Office of Student Affairs coordinates volunteer opportunities at food events that get you face-to-face access to some of the top talents in the industry.
 These events offer students practical, real world experience and invaluable culinary networking opportunities, and the scope of these placements is impressive!
-In 2014 alone, more than 408 ICE students participated in more than one hundred culinary events.
+In 2016 alone, nearly 200 ICE students participated in 50 different culinary events.

 To maintain this network, our faculty and staff actively participate in a wide range of professional groups and not-for-profit associations related to the food and hospitality industry, including the James Beard Foundation, IACP, Les Dames d’Escoffier, AIWF, Culintro, New York Women’s Culinary Alliance, City Harvest, Slow Food, Action Against Hunger, National Restaurant Association, and more.
 Our connections are your connections, forming a framework that will support you throughout your culinary career.